bonitasoft/bonita-doc/md/performance-tuning.md

 #### Cron jobs

-Bonita BPM Engine uses the [Scheduler service](engine-architecture-overview.md) to trigger jobs in a recurrent manner.
+Bonita Engine uses the [Scheduler service](engine-architecture-overview.md) to trigger jobs in a recurrent manner.

-The Bonita BPM Scheduler service implementation uses the Quartz Scheduler.
+The Bonita Scheduler service implementation uses the Quartz Scheduler.
 A cron job in Quartz can run at maximum every second (you cannot set a lower value than 1 second).
 Three cron jobs are defined: